JaweriyaMahin/opentofu-practice/README.md

 6. Checked the infrastructure plan using `tofu plan`.
 7. Created the EC2 instance using `tofu apply`.
 8. Verified the EC2 instance in the AWS Console.
-9. Removed the resources using `tofu destroy` after practice.

 ## Commands